 On the third Friday of December (and every third Friday year-round), the streets of Historic Downtown Chandler transform into an artist bazaar complete with over 70 artists' booths at the Downtown Chandler Art Walk.

-For the first three Sundays in December, downtown Gilbert is also transforming its street into an interactive display of art at the monthly Gilbert Art Walk where local artists set up booths to sell their work at the Water Tower Plaza in Gilbert’s Heritage District.
+Every Saturday in December, downtown Gilbert is also transforming its street into an interactive display of art at the monthly Gilbert Art Walk where local artists set up booths to sell their work at the Water Tower Plaza in Gilbert’s Heritage District.

 03 of 10